-Leadership Spotlight: Gillian Perry
+Leadership Spotlight: Heather Brake

 Each month WISA will showcase individuals on the WISA Leadership Team to allow members to get to know the women in executive positions in both a personal and professional capacity.

 This spotlight will focus on Heather Brake, the Blog Co-Chair.
 Heather works full time as the Assistant Director for Residence Education within the Department of Residence Life at Arkansas State University.